tier2tickets/Knowledge-Base/content/automations/tier2ai.rst

         tier2assist.append({'msg':'It looks like you are having a computer problem...', 'action':'http://google.com/search?q=how+to+fix+computer'})

-* Matches: This will return a list of all categories that match reasonably well
+* Matches: This will return a list of all categories that match well (score greater than 94)

 .. code-block:: python